- Wisconsin Catholic

 - Catholic Charities

 Parents with children entering 7th grade are welcome.
-Contact Peg at 288-7387 if you are interested.
+Use the contact info at left if you are interested.
 You will be contacted by the coordinator to confirm if/when you are scheduled.
 Thank you!

 Breakfast Bags for the hungry are assembled by a dedicated Gesu family.
 The bags are distributed at the Parish Center entrance (facing the Marquette University Eckstein Law School) each Sunday morning from 8:20 a.m. until they are gone, or until 9:00 AM at the latest.
 Parishioners distribute the bags to those in need in the immediate geographic area of Gesu Parish.
-If you are interested in assisting with this ministry, please contact Peg Flahive at 288-7387.
+If you are interested in assisting with this ministry, please use the contact info at left.

-Since 1997, Gesu has ministered to Milwaukee area homeless women and children, in order to alleviate the suffering of homelessness.
-Gesu's Cathedral Center Ministers are volunteers, coordinated by a parishioner, who are scheduled to serve in teams one evening from (about) 6:00 PM-8:30 PM, several times annually, weekdays and weekends.
-Gesu volunteers provide hospitality, food, conversation and compassion.
+Since 1997, Gesu has helped minister to Milwaukee area homeless women and children, in order to alleviate the suffering of homelessness.
 The Cathedral Center Shelter (CCS) is open 365 days a year.
-If you are interested in assisting at the Shelter, please contact Peg Flahive at Gesu Parish, 288-7387.
-Visit the CCS website for additional information.
+If you are interested in assisting at the Shelter, please visit the CCS website for additional information.